cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# Chain State  - draft
+# Chain Level State  - all the keys are chain-wide unique
   field        | Size     |  Key   |  Notes
 ---------------|----------|--------|--------
 timestamp    | 4        |"timestamp"|unix timestamp for winning the block package right